tintanyul/cpu-power-gadget/README.md

 - Windows Vista SP2 or later (32-bit and 64-bit)
 - .NET Framework 4.5.2 or later

-## Building

-CPU Power Gadget can be built using Visual Studio.
-Until the Libre Hardware Monitor dependency is available as an up-to-date NuGet package, it must be built seperately, and the resulting `LibreHardwareMonitorLib.0.8.1.nupkg` must be placed into the directory named `feed` in the solution root.

 ## License

 Mozilla Public License Version 2.0